 Indeed Babylon is to fall for the slain of Israel, As also for Babylon the slain of all the earth have fallen.
 (Jeremiah 51:49 NASB)

-Add to this the fact that Jerusalem is destined to be restored (Isaiah 62:1) and serve as the capital of the Millennial Kingdom, whereas Babylon is never to be inhabited again, and the idea that the phrase that "great city" describes Jerusalem is untenable.
+Besides which, Jerusalem is destined to be restored (Isaiah 62:1) and serve as the capital of the Millennial Kingdom, whereas Babylon is never to be inhabited again.

 Therefore, if not the physical city of Babylon, nor Jerusalem or Rome in particular, what does the Woman/Great City symbolize?